-An exclusive Lee Child short story to stop the between-novel cravings.
+An entire Lee Child short story to celebrate the release of No Middle Name.

 Copyright © Lee Child 2012

 No Middle Name finally brings all of Lee Child's Jack Reacher short stories together for the first time.
 When read together, the twelve collected stories shed new light on Reacher’s past, illuminating how he grew up and developed into a wandering avenger.
 In this FREE Jack Reacher short story, a rookie detective finds Jack wounded and in hospital…

 There are written rules and unwritten rules, and I hit one of each on my first day in the department.
 The unwritten rule said the new detective got the worst job.
 Which on that morning was to follow a written rule: City hospitals were required to report gunshot victims, and the department was required to investigate.
 Boring work, and likely fruitless.
 But rules were rules.

 Times two for a woman in a man's world.

 So off I went.